 In this post, we explore the whole process of opening a business bank account including the necessary documents, the different types of business bank accounts, and how to choose the best bank for your business.

-Note: If you want an easy guaranteed business bank account, then try Bonsai Cash.
+Note: If you want a business bank account, then try Bonsai Cash for consultants, coaches, lawyers and other professional services.
 Our checking account has no hidden fees or minimums and is simple to create.
 Our account can help you manage your finances, save on taxes, and get paid faster.
 Try it our for yourself.
 Sign up today.
+If you are looking for the best bank for home services, construction, barbers, or freelancers check out BlueVine as a great option!

 We will try to cover everything you need to open a business bank account but, the requirements may vary depending on the bank, your business entity, and the location of your business.